 The #1 Threat To Your Basement

-Standard policies won’t cover you for damage caused by sewage and water that backs up into your home.
-A blocked sewer pipe, heavy rains, gas buildup, and other factors can cause raw sewage or water to flood your home.
-A standard insurance policy won’t cover it.
+A blocked sewer pipe, heavy rains, gas buildup, and other factors can cause raw sewage or contaminated water to flood your home.

 You may find out the hard way that $60,000 is the approximate cost of repairing a basement after it’s been flooded by a backed-up sewer or drain pipe.
 A backup that reaches the second floor plumbing can cost about $100,000 to clean up, remediate, and repair.

 That's a lot of money to pay out of pocket, because basic policies don't cover damage to the structure of your house or to any personal property that results from water/sewer back-ups or sump pump overflows.